Large-scale 3D galaxy correlation function and non-Gaussianity: Multipolar non-Gaussianity

 \section{Multipolar non-Gaussianity}

 On very large scales, both primordial non-Gaussianity and relativistic effects have a growing impact on clustering.
-A comparison of the two effects in the angular power spectrum $C_\ell $ at fixed redshift has been made by~\cite{Bruni:2011ta, Maartens:2012rh}.
+A comparison of the two effects in the angular power spectrum $C_\ell $ has been made by~\cite{Bruni:2011ta, Maartens:2012rh}, including integrated relativistic effects but fixing the redshift.
 Using the angular power spectrum avoids the flat-sky approximation.
-The alternative is to use the power spectrum $P(k)$ at fixed redshift, as in~\cite{Jeong:2011as, Yoo:2012se}, which implicitly uses the flat-sky approximation.
-Here we generalize previous results by investigating the two effects via the multipoles -- both even and odd -- of the correlation function in the fully 3D and relativistic case.
+The alternative is to use the power spectrum $P(k)$ at fixed redshift, as in~\cite{Jeong:2011as, Yoo:2012se}, which neglect integrated effects.
+This approach implicitly uses the flat-sky approximation.
+Here we generalize previous results to allow varying redshift.
+We include all geometric and local relativistic effects by investigating the multipoles -- both even and odd -- of the correlation function.

 The results are shown in Figures~\ref{fig:xi0warelativistic fnl}, \ref{fig:xi24warelativistic fnl} and \ref{fig:xi13warelativistic fnl}, using a large angular separation.
 We normalize to the Newtonian Gaussian multipoles $\xi_L^{{\rm Nwt,}\,f_{\rm NL}=0}$, and consider the 3 cases: